Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

 - Umbrel
 - Putty / SSH client of your choice.

-# Steps to setup your Grid Accounts
+# Steps to Setup Your Grid Deployment Accounts

-If you have never deployed on the threefold grid you will have to set a few things up
+If you have never deployed on the Threefold grid you will have to set a few things up

 <details>
+&nbsp;
 	<summary><b>Install the Polkadot-Js Exstension</b></summary>

 Open Google Chrome and go to the Chrome Web Store by typing "chrome.google.com/webstore" in the address bar.